huongtxdo/bloglist-react-query/README.md

-# A bloglist using react query
+# A blog app using react query

 An application where users can add new or delete their blogs, and like blogs.